SPollardMS/OfficeDocs-Exchange/Outlook/cached-exchange-mode.md

 # Plan and configure Cached Exchange Mode in Outlook 2016 for Windows

+> [!NOTE]
+> This article is for IT Pros and admins that are deploying and configuring Outlook 2016 for Windows for users in their enterprises.
+If you're a user trying to configure your Outlook settings, see [Turn on Cached Exchange Mode](https://support.office.com/article/7885af08-9a60-4ec3-850a-e221c1ed0c1c).

+## Comparison of Cached Exchange Mode and Online Mode

+Cached Exchange Mode gives users a seamless online and offline Outlook experience by caching the user's mailbox and the Offline Address Book (OAB) locally.
+With Cached Exchange Mode, which is the default setting for users, Outlook no longer depends on continuous network connectivity for access to user information.
+When a user is connected, Outlook continuously updates users' mailboxes so that the mailboxes are kept up to date.
+If a user disconnects from the network, for example, by moving to an area without Wi-Fi access, the user can continue to access the last available email data.

+> [!IMPORTANT]
+> We recommend always using Cached Exchange Mode with an Office 365 account.

+Online Mode works by using information directly from the server, and, as the name implies, it requires a connection.
+Mailbox data is only cached in memory and never written to disk.

+Cached Exchange Mode is the preferred configuration in Outlook 2016 and is useful in the following situations:

+- Users who frequently move in and out of connectivity.
+- Users who frequently work offline or without connectivity.
+- Users who have high-latency connections (greater than 500 ms) to the Exchange Server.

+Online mode is useful in the following situations:

+- Kiosk scenarios, where a particular computer has many users who access different Outlook accounts—and the delay to download email messages to a local cache is unacceptable.
+- Heavily regulated compliance or secure environments where it is a risk to store data locally.
+In addition, we recommend that you consider using Encrypting File System (EFS) or BitLocker as a robust solution.
+- Large mailboxes on computers that don’t have sufficient hard disk space for a local copy of the mailbox.

+Even when it is configured in Cached Exchange Mode, Outlook 2016 must contact the server directly to do certain operations.
+These operations won't function when Outlook is not connected and can take longer to complete on high-latency connections.
+These operations include the following:

+- Working with Shared Folders that were not made available offline.
+- Retrieving Free/Busy information.
+- Setting, changing, or canceling an Out of Office message.
+- Accessing public folders that were not made available offline.
+- Retrieving rights to a rights-protected message.
+- Editing rules.
+- Retrieving MailTips.
+- Retrieving Policy Tips.

+Delayed delivery options are client side in cached mode and server side in online mode.
+So, when you use Cached Exchange Mode, Outlook must be connected and open at the assigned delivery time for the delayed delivery message to be sent.

+ Outlook 2016 supports running in Cached Exchange Mode in a Remote Desktop Services (RDS), formerly known as Terminal Services, environment that has multiple users.
+When you configure a computer running RDS to use Cached Exchange Mode, be sure to consider the additional storage space and disk I/O that are required for multiple client access.
+New Exchange accounts set up on computers running RDS use Online Mode by default.
+At setup, the user can decide to enable Cached Exchange Mode.

 ## Configure Cached Exchange Mode in Outlook 2016 for Windows